tunnuz/json2run/README.md

 in the root directory.

-Moreover, **json2run** must be able to access a MongoDB database called `j2r` with user `j2r` and password `j2r`.
+**Important!** **json2run** must be able to access a MongoDB database called `j2r` with user `j2r` and password `j2r`.
 These parameters can be overridden from the command line, i.e., it is possible to have multiple databases on multiple machines, with different users.

 ## Usage